 This is a silent mediation retreat.
 It is not a workshop.
 The last afternoon will be focused on skills used in the classroom to teach from a place of mindful presence.

 JoAnna has been exploring and practicing multiple traditions since 1999.
 In 2005, her focus landed on Buddhism and Vipassana meditation.
-Helping communities and individuals that don’t typically have access to traditional dharma settings, social/racial justice, and building multicultural community is top on her list of priorities.
+Helping communities and individuals that don’t typically have access to traditional dharma settings, social/racial justice, and building multicultural community are top on her list of priorities.
+She currently has weekly drops as a meditation trainer on the Apple Fitness Plus App and is on faculty teaching Mindfulness to undergraduates at USC (University of Southern California).
 She is an empowered teacher in the Spirit Rock, IMS lineage.
 For more information, visit www.joannahardy.org.

 Learn more about JoAnna Hardy

-Erin’s love for wild nature, her passionate commitment to serving collective liberation, and decades of working as a somatic bodyworker are all palpable in the way Erin shares the Dharma.
-Erin is Guiding Teacher at both Vallecitos and the Durango Dharma Center.
-Erin serves on the Spirit Rock Teachers Council and as core faculty of the sixth Community Dharma Leaders (CDL) Program.
-She has also completed Thanissara and Kitissaro’s Dhammapala Training to bring forth an embodied bodhisattva ideal within the lineage of Theravada Buddhism.
-Erin was born and raised in the prairie of Fargo, North Dakota to a family of Irish,…
+Erin’s love for wild nature, her passionate commitment to serving collective liberation, and decades of working as a bodyworker are all palpable in her Dharma.
+Erin is Guiding Teacher at both Vallecitos and the Durango Dharma Center, and is a Core Teacher at Spirit Rock.
+She served as core faculty of the sixth Community Dharma Leaders (CDL) Program, and is a graduate of Thanissara and Kitissaro’s Dhammapala Training, designed to bring forth an embodied bodhisattva ideal within the lineage of Theravada Buddhism.
+Erin was born and raised in the prairie of Fargo, North Dakota to a family of Irish and British heritage.…

 Learn more about Erin Treat